Skip to content

 publisher pro kiosk newAPCSS Editor2025-10-16T16:41:02-10:00

-About us About Us DKI APCSS 30th Anniversary logo We are a Department of Defense institution that brings together current and future military and civilian leaders from the Indo-Asia-Pacific to address regional and global security challenges.
+About us About Us We are a Department of War institution that brings together current and future military and civilian leaders from the Indo-Asia-Pacific to address regional and global security challenges.
 Through executive education, professional exchanges, and trust-building, we aim to enhance security cooperation.

 Opened on Sept.
-4, 1995, DKI APCSS proudly celebrates 30 years of impact this year.
-For three decades, we have strengthened connections, enhanced security cooperation, and promoted peace and stability across the Indo-Pacific.
+4, 1995, DKI APCSS has strengthened connections, enhanced security cooperation, and promoted peace and stability across the Indo-Pacific.
 With over 15,000 alumni from 122 countries, our mission to foster resilient networks and shared understanding continues to shape a brighter future.

 Vision Vision A free and prosperous Indo-Pacific promoting collaborative security.
 Mission DKI APCSS builds resilient capacity, shared understanding, and networked relationships among civilian and military practitioners and institutions to advance a free and open Indo-Pacific.
 Approach

-In support of the U.S. Department of Defense (DoD), the Assistant Secretary of Defense for Indo-Pacific Security Affairs (IPSA), and the Director, Defense Security Cooperation Agency (DSCA), and as a Mission Partner of the U.S. Indo-Pacific Command (USINDOPACOM), DKI APCSS will cultivate and maintain security networks that reinforce the rules-based international order.
+In support of the U.S. Department of War (DoW), the Assistant Secretary of Defense for Indo-Pacific Security Affairs (IPSA), and the Director, Defense Security Cooperation Agency (DSCA), and as a Mission Partner of the U.S. Indo-Pacific Command (USINDOPACOM), DKI APCSS will cultivate and maintain security networks that reinforce the rules-based international order.
 Value Proposition

 DKI APCSS is recognized and respected for delivering practical outcomes that enhance security sector capacity and cooperation.